You want to improve the quality of your life continuously.

 Walking gets your mind to work in an active state, and you will be more effective.

 Watch the video about all the benefits of daily walking habit.

-The social activities that you have to participate in might become overwhelming at times.
+The social activities that you have to take part in might become overwhelming.